sq-key-generate - Man Page

 When the key is stored on the key store, the revocation certificate is stored in $HOME/.local/share/sequoia/revocation-certificates by default.

-When `--output` is specified, the revocation certificate is written to `FILE.rev` by default.
+When `--output` is specified, the revocation certificate is written to the file specified by `--rev-cert`.

 --userid=USERID